-7.1 Election plans
+7.1 Mail ballot plans

-- 7.1.1 The county clerk must submit an election plan to the Secretary of State no later than 120 days before every election.
-The county clerk must submit with the election plan all information required by section 1-7.5-105 (1.3), C.R.S. - 7.1.2 To request a waiver from the requirements of section 1-5-102.9 (c)(III)(A), C.R.S., a county clerk must complete and submit the approved waiver form no later than the filing of their election plan. - 7.1.3 Approval of election plans and submission of amendments - (a) If the Secretary of State requests modifications to a plan before approval, the county clerk must submit the modified plan within ten days from the request.
-The Secretary of State will approve or disapprove the modified plan within 15 days from the date it is received.

-(b) A county clerk may amend a timely submitted election plan by submitting a written statement outlining the amendment.
+- 7.1.1 The county clerk must submit a mail ballot plan to the Secretary of State by email no later than 90 days before every election.
+The county clerk must submit with the mail ballot plan the voter instructions and secrecy sleeve, if applicable, that the clerk intends to use in the election. - 7.1.2 The county clerk must list in the mail ballot plan all materials it will include in its mail ballot packet. - 7.1.3 Approval of mail ballot plans and submission of amendments - (a) If the Secretary of State requests modifications to a plan before approval, the county clerk must submit the modified plan within ten days from the request.
+The Secretary of State will approve or disapprove the modified plan within 15 days from the date it is received. - (b) A county clerk may amend a timely submitted mail ballot plan by submitting a written statement outlining the amendment.
 The amendment must state the specific section of the plan amended and the reason for the amendment.
 The Secretary of State will approve or disapprove the amendment within 15 days from the date it is received.
-If the amendment is received within 30 days before the election, the Secretary of State will approve or disapprove the amendment within two business days.
+If the amendment is received within 30 days before the election, the Secretary of State will approve or disapprove the amendment within two business days. - 7.1.4 The county clerk must submit a security plan under Rule 20 in addition to the mail ballot plan submitted in accordance with this Rule.